StephenGunn/svelte-component-to-image/README.md

 Once the font is loaded, you can reference them in the CSS using `font-family`.
 If only one font is loaded, it will be the default.

+### Not All Fonts Work!

+Not all fonts work!
+If a font fails to load it will break the image rendering.
+I am not sure what causes this or which fonts are "approved" - but I have had luck using [Font Squirrel's Webfont Generator](https://www.fontsquirrel.com/tools/webfont-generator) to convert fonts to web-safe formats and using those.

 ### Images